Yelfive/md-notes/Linux/Shell-basics.md

 ## read

-> read input from terminal, interactively.
-> And then stores the value in `var`
+Read input from `stdin` interactively and then stores the value in `var`.

 ```bash
 read var